2320704536/cinestats/README.md

 **WANG XINRU**

-Created as a Streamlit web app project for **Arts and Big Data **.
+Created for **Arts and Big Data**

-**CineStats — Film Data Analytics Hub**
-A project that connects film, data, and visual storytelling.
+Sungkyunkwan University | 2026 Spring

 ---

 ## 🙏 Acknowledgement

-This project uses movie data provided by TMDb API.
+This project uses movie data provided by **The Movie Database (TMDb) API**.

-This project is created for the Arts and Big Data final project.
+This project was created as a final project for the **Arts and Big Data** course.

+---

+## 🎬 Final Note

+**CineStats — Film Festival Analytics** is a project that connects film, data, and visual storytelling.